paperclip-ui/legacy-paperclip/packages/paperclip-compiler-react/README.md

 ./node_modules/.bin/paperclip --definition
 ```

-This will print all typed definitions in terminal.
-To _write_ typed definition files to disc, you can run this:
+This will print all typed definitions.
+To save typed definition files, you can run this:

 ```
 ./node_modules/.bin/paperclip --definition --write
 ```

-> ✨ I also recommend that you include `*.pc.d.ts` in your `.gitignore` file so to keep the typed definition files out of GIT.
+> ✨ I recommend that you include `*.pc.d.ts` in your `.gitignore` file so to keep the typed definition files out of GIT.

 To watch for changes, you can do this: